 There are several ways to apply:

-- Contact your local prosecutor’s office,
+- Contact your local county or district attorney’s office,

-- Contact your local family violence shelter, call 1.800.799.SAFE (7233) to find the nearest one,
+- Contact your local family violence shelter.
+Call 1.800.799.SAFE (7233) to find the nearest one,

 - Contact your local legal aid office,

 - Complete the do-it-yourself PO Kit available from www.texaslawhelp.org.
 Trying to get a protective order without an attorney should be your last resort.